dell-esg/openshift-bare-metal/README.md

 Then, update the dellos10 section in the inventory file with your IP addresses and credentials and copy to the current directory (since we are volume-mounting the current directory inside the container).
 Run as root:

 ```
-# cd src/os10-configuration
+$ cd src/os10-configuration
-# vi ../../hosts.fv4			# update as needed
+$ vi ../../hosts.fv4			# update as needed
-# cp ../../hosts.fv4 .			# copy to current directory (to be mounted)
+$ cp ../../hosts.fv4 .			# copy to current directory (to be mounted)
-# chcon -Rt container_file_t .		# fix SELinux context so we can mount inside container
+$ chcon -Rt container_file_t .		# fix SELinux context so we can mount inside container
-# docker run --rm -it -v $PWD:/playbooks ansible25 -i hosts.fv4 configure_dellos10.yaml`
+$ docker run --rm -it -v $PWD:/playbooks ansible25 -i hosts.fv4 configure_dellos10.yaml`
 ```

-### Server BIOS settings
+### Server BIOS configuration
-We need to configure settings in the server BIOS like enabling PXE booting from the correct NICs.
-We will do so using the [Server Configuration Profile (SCP)](https://dell.to/2NpRJ9a) via the Integrated Dell Remote Management Controller (iDRAC).
-We need to install the Ansible modules and additional python libraries to communicate with the iDRACs.
+Some settings in the BIOS need to be updated, like enabling PXE booting from the correct NIC and setting up the right boot order.
+A [Server Configuration Profile (SCP)](https://dell.to/2NpRJ9a) can be imported via the Integrated Dell Remote Management Controller (iDRAC) to achieve this in an automated way.
+The Dell OpenManage Ansible modules and required libraries need to be insallted.

 In the bastion node, run as root: